 Gehl’s first book, despite its huge influence in many corners of the world, was not published in French until recently.
 And Gehl noted with some disparagement that the new French edition of Cities for People was published not in Paris but in Quebec.
 His fans in France have to import the book from Canada.
 “The French think of themselves as culturally self-sufficient,” Gehl said, over the crowd’s continued laughter.

 With the book plug done, Gehl retold his famous personal origin myth: how as a university student, he was indoctrinated in the modernist school of architecture, which instructed that students should forget about designing cities and focus instead on buildings.
-Make things that look good from a distance, don’t worry so much about the details.
+Make things that look grand from a distance, don’t worry so much about the details.
 Gehl’s perspective changed dramatically after he finished school and married a psychologist.
 Gehl said his wife told him, “You learn so much about form and aesthetics and you know this much about people!”
 Gehl held up his hand, showing a quarter-inch between thumb and forefinger.

 Another important influence in his early professional life was Jane Jacobs, writer of The Death and Life of Great American Cities.
 Gehl described her as the “great grandmother” of people-friendly city design.
 “She said if you let modernists and motorists have their way, the great American city will be dead,” Gehl said.

 Gehl said the best contemporary examples of cities designed for people are the Medieval centres of many European cities.
 His favourite is Venice, where he performed some of his seminal research on human behavior in cities many years ago during a six-month stay with his wife.
 “We wanted to go somewhere where we could watch people,” Gehl said.
 “We didn’t think we could do that in Denmark.”
-Another good laugh line -- even though Danish cities are no longer nearly so devoid of people -- thanks in no small measure to Gehl.
+Another good laugh line -- even though Danish cities are no longer so devoid of people -- thanks in no small measure to Gehl's influence.

 “Venice is a people city, designed for people, and it still works that way,” Gehl said.
-“Around every corner, you meet friend and, of course, you have to talk a little.
+“Around every corner, you meet a friend and, of course, you have to talk a little.
 There are conversations going on all around you.”

 The favelas of Sao Paulo, Brazil, are also examples of people places – in contrast to the urban centre of Sao Paolo.
 “The favelas were designed for people,” Gehl said.